Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Experiments

 \subsection{Regular-length Story Visualization}

-Based on the standard setup on StorySalon dataset~\citep{liu2024intelligent}, we compare with existing story visualization methods and Stable Diffusion Model (SDM) baselines, including StoryDiffusion~\citep{zhou2024storydiffusion}, StoryGen~\citep{liu2024intelligent}, AR-LDM~\citep{pan2024synthesizing}, SDM~\citep{rombach2022high}, Finetuned-SDM (fine-tuned on StorySalon), and Prompt-SDM.
+Based on the standard setup on StorySalon dataset~\citep{liu2024intelligent}, we compare with the following baselines: StoryDiffusion~\citep{zhou2024storydiffusion}, StoryGen~\citep{liu2024intelligent}, AR-LDM~\citep{pan2024synthesizing}, SDM~\citep{rombach2022high}, Prompt-SDM~\citep{rombach2022high}, Finetuned-SDM (fine-tuned on StorySalon)~\citep{rombach2022high}, and IP-Adapter (individual image generation)~\citep{ye2023ip}.
+Autostudio~\citep{cheng2024autostudio} requires the additional bounding boxes as prompt, thus it is not included in comparison.
 For Prompt-SDM, we use prompts of ``cartoon-style images''.
+For StoryDiffusion, we follow the official setup by using the initial four generated images as the reference.
 To adhere to copyright restrictions and ensure fair comparisons, we exclusively utilize text prompts from the open-source subset of the StorySalon test set for evaluation.
-This subset comprises 6,026 prompts, with an average of 14 frames per story and the longest story containing up to 44 frames.
+This subset comprises 6,026 prompts, with an average of 14 frames per story and the longest story up to 44 frames.

-\paragraph{Quantitative Evaluation.} CLIP-T results in Tab.~\ref{tab2} show that Story-Adapter and StoryDiffusion~\citep{zhou2024storydiffusion} visualize content more aligned to the text prompt than previous story visualization models (AR-LDM and StoryGen).
-Meanwhile, since neither Story-Adapter nor most baselines are trained on the StorySalon dataset, we introduce aFID and aCCS metrics for a fair evaluation of the character consistency among generated story images.
-Results of aFID and aCCS in Tab.~\ref{tab2} illustrate that Story-Adapter achieves higher semantic consistency of the generated images compared to StoryDiffusion.
-Such results validate the effectiveness of our design for coherent image sequence visualization.
+\paragraph{Quantitative Evaluation.} CLIP-T results in Tab.~\ref{tab2} show that Story-Iter and StoryDiffusion~\citep{zhou2024storydiffusion} visualize content more aligned to the text prompt than previous story visualization models (AR-LDM~\citep{pan2024synthesizing} and StoryGen~\citep{liu2024intelligent}).
+Since the story visualization framework introduces additional image conditioning, it inevitably affects text alignment compared to SDM, which is conditioned only on text.
+Meanwhile, since neither Story-Iter nor most baselines are trained on the StorySalon dataset, we introduce aFID and aCCS metrics for a fair evaluation of the character consistency among generated story images. aFID and aCCS in Tab.~\ref{tab2} illustrate that Story-Iter achieves higher semantic consistency of the generated images compared to most baselines.